makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 If you are working in I.T., chances are you hate repetitive work also.
 Luckily, a lot of I.T. work is devoted to cutting down on repetitive work.
 Because, after all, that's what computers are good at: give them the same problem several times, and they'll work on it the same way all those several times.
 Without complaining, mostly.
 Even if they have to do it repetitively a million-billion times and then a million-billion times again.

 Besides any potential personal aversion against repetitive work one might have there is another reason humans shouldn't be doing repetitive work if a computer can do it: the chance of making a mistake grows the more often you do a repetitive thing.
-Computers either do it always wrong, or -- better -- always right.
+Computers either do it always wrong, or, better: always right.
 Provided, of course, somebody wrote tests for all possible and impossible edge cases.
-Which, obviously, always happens.
+Which, naturally, we all do, every time.

 ===